SebastianSiedler/CAP5410-roi-enhancer-odoc/FINAL_REPORT.md

 ### A. Clinical Motivation

 Glaucoma affects over 80 million people worldwide and is projected to impact 111.8 million individuals by 2040 [1].
 As the second leading cause of blindness globally, early detection and monitoring of glaucoma progression are critical for preventing irreversible vision loss.
-The Cup-to-Disc Ratio (CDR), defined as the ratio of the optic cup diameter to the optic disc diameter, serves as a key diagnostic indicator.
+The Cup-to-Disc Ratio (CDR), defined as the ratio of the pppp, serves as a key diagnostic indicator.
 A CDR exceeding 0.3 is generally considered abnormal and may indicate glaucomatous damage [2].

 Manual assessment of CDR by ophthalmologists is time-consuming, subjective, and prone to inter-observer variability.
 Automated segmentation of the optic disc and cup from fundus images can provide consistent, reproducible measurements to assist in glaucoma screening and diagnosis, particularly in resource-limited settings where specialist access is restricted.